 performer Ardella Mestler who, according to the date on the story, died

-some four months ago while touring the Five Sisters Subsector.
-The
+just over three months ago while touring the Five Sisters Subsector.

 No details are included in this report of the cause of death though it